-The application site is located within the Kirwee Township, east of School Lane, north of State Highway 73 (West Coast Road) and south of Hoskyns Road, see Figure 4.
-The application site has a total area of 17.8608 ha, a breakdown of this area is shown in Table 1.
+The application site is located within the Kirwee Township, east of School Lane, north of State Highway 73 (West Coast Road) and south of Hoskyns Road, see Figure 4 (following page).
+The site is generally flat and contains some dwellings under construction within the approved Kirwee Plains Subdivision.

+The application site has a total area of 17.2249 ha, a breakdown of this area is shown in Table 1.